SelfCF: A Simple Framework for Self-supervised Collaborative Filtering: Introduction

 \section{Introduction}

-} \IEEEPARstart{R}{ecommender} systems aim to provide users with personalized products or services.
-They can help handle the increasing online information overload problem and improve customer relationship management.
+Recommender systems aim to provide users with personalized products or services.
+They help to handle the increasing information overload problem and improve customer relationship management.
+In Fig.~\ref{fig:uigraph}, we present an illustration of recommendation under implicit feedback.
+Recommender systems are designed to infer the missing values of the matrix (right) transformed from the user-item interactions (left).
+In top-$K$ scenario, the inferred values are further ranked with each user for personalized recommendation.
 Collaborative Filtering (CF) is a canonical recommendation technique, which predicts interests of a user by aggregating information from similar users or items.
-In detail, existing CF-based methods~\cite{koren2008factorization,shi2014collaborative,he2017neural, he2020lightgcn} learn latent representations of users and items, by first factorizing the observed interaction matrix, then predicting the potential interests of user-item pairs based on the dot-product of learned embeddings.
+In detail, existing CF-based methods~\citep{koren2008factorization,shi2014collaborative,he2017neural, he2020lightgcn} learn latent representations of users and items, by first factorizing the observed interaction matrix, then predicting the potential interests of user-item pairs based on the dot-product of learned embeddings.
 However, existing CF models rely heavily on negative sampling techniques to discriminate against different items, because negative samples are not naturally available.